jmartinkova/guide/docs/about/introduction/knowledge-model.rst

 Answers can have **follow-up questions** that are only visible if the answer is selected.
 We can use this to ask only relevant questions based on the previous answers.

-If tere are some :ref:`metrics<metric>` created in the knowledge model, we can configure how each answer affects them.
+If there are some :ref:`metrics<metric>` created in the knowledge model, we can configure how each answer affects them.
 The result for each metric is eventually calculated as a weighted average of all answers affecting that metric.
 Therefore, we need to configure:

 - **weight** [0..1] - how important the answer is (0 = not important at all, 1 = very important)
 - **measure** [0..1] - how it affects the metric (0 = bad, 1 = good)